 Montgomery GI Bill - Selected Reserve (Chapter 1606)

-The MGIB-Selected Reserve program may be available to members of the Selected Reserve.
+The MGIB-Selected Reserve program may be available to eligible members of the Selected Reserve.
 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, and the Army National Guard and the Air National Guard.

 Reserve Educational Assistance Program (Chapter 1607)